President’s Leadership Team Report February 3 and 10, 2021

 Natalie Halsell, Staff Development Coordinator

-Faculty Development and Professional Development leaders joined PLT to brainstorm possible
+Faculty Development and Professional Development leaders joined PLT to brainstorm

 topics for upcoming President’s Panels.